Frequently Asked Questions –

 You will not be able to judge what the unit is doing when an APR control is operating.
 You will need to isolate the control from the system with either a ball valve or solenoid valve (with manual stem) in the suction line between the outlet of the control and the “T” on the suction line.
 We recommend that isolation ball valves be installed on all connections to the APR Control device.
 Without these isolation valves the APR Control can mask several types of issues.

-The APR Control is shipped from the Factory set for approximately 36 degrees F. evaporator coil temperature, or to start opening at 110psi (in an R-410A system).
+The APR Control is shipped from the Factory set for approximately 40 degrees F. evaporator coil temperature, or to start opening at 118psi (in an R-410A system).
 Most application will not require adjusting the APR Control.
-But, in some applications (especially with Humidity Control), if the runtime is inadequate or low load operation does not cause suction pressure to fall low enough, you may need to adjust the APR Control hot gas valve.
+But if the runtime is inadequate or low load operation does not cause suction pressure to fall low enough, you may need to adjust the APR Control hot gas valve.
 Please call Rawal Devices Engineer’s (800-727-6447) at the factory prior to attempting any adjustment.

 The bellows in the Hot Gas portion of the control will only withstand a certain amount of pressure.
 There are a number of causes for high pressure spikes in a system.
 If the system doesn’t have some type of head pressure control the compressor can operate above the safe limits of the APR Control.
 Normally safeties are in place to prevent this (excessive bypass) if they haven’t been compromised.
 High head pressure is caused by the following; overcharged, dirty or plugged condenser coils, non-condensables in the system and the loss of air flow.
 Whether air cooled or water cooled unit, anytime you lose the cooling medium the head pressure will rise.
 ANYTIME A HIGH HEAD PRESSURE OCCURANCE HAS HAPPENED THE CONTROL NEEDS TO BE CHECKED.
 THIS IS AN ABNORMAL CONDITION IN THE SYSTEM AND MANY COMPONENTS MAY BE AFFECTED.